 This link provides more info: https://www.gov.uk/taking-vehicles-out-of-uk/for-12-months-or-more.

 Non-Residents Driving a UK Registered Car in Spain

 So for tourists or non-residents, as long as the vehicle is road legal in the UK, it could in theory be kept in Spain for up to 12 months, and used during visits providing the total duration of those visits does not exceed 6 months.

 A couple live in the UK and own a holiday home in Spain which they visit regularly over the course of the year.
 They drive over with a UK registered car to use during their stay.

-Lets say the car is over 3 years old, so it’s return to the UK is dictated by the MOT due date.
-If the car was less than three years old it would be the DVLA 12 month permanent export rule (as it would not require an MOT)
+Lets say the car is over 3 years old, so its return to the UK is dictated by the MOT due date.
+If the car was less than three years old it would be the DVLA 12 month permanent export rule that applies (as it would not require an MOT).

-What they also need to consider is whether their insurer will provide European cover for the vehicle being kept outside of the UK for such a long period.
-Many UK insurers offer a maximum of 90 days, some offer longer, and there are also some Spanish insurers who will cover vehicles on UK plates.
+What they should also consider is whether their insurer will extend their policy to provide European cover for the vehicle being kept outside of the UK for such a long period.
+Many UK insurers offer a maximum of 90 days of full cover in Europe, thereafter basic 3rd party cover only, which in a lot of cases would be deemed too risky.
+Some may offer longer, for an increased premium, and there are also some Spanish insurers who will cover vehicles on UK plates.